Trigonometric Equations in Cambridge IGCSE Mathematics (0580/0607): Solving sin x, cos x and tan x Explained

 How to solve a trigonometric equation — step by step

-- Rearrange so sin x (or cos x or tan x) is alone on one side: sin x = 2/3.
+- Rearrange so sin x, cos x or tan x is alone on one side.

 Once you have worked through a few, test yourself with the free Trigonometric Equations quiz — it tells you fast whether the method has actually stuck.

-Students lose marks by giving only one solution or by treating cos² x like cos x.
+Students lose marks by applying the wrong reflection rule or forgetting that tan repeats every 180°.
 Use the equation type to decide.

 |---|---|---|